cDenton1/cDenton1.github.io/_posts/2026-08-05-Updating-Minesweeper.md

 }
 ```

-I will admit, the final product of this feature wasn't exactly what I imagined but I liked and it works.
+I will admit, the final product of this feature wasn't exactly what I imagined but I liked it and it works.

 ## Challenges